Plumsail/documents-docs/source/flow/how-tos/documents/add-a-text-watermark-to-a-PDF-document.rst

-How to add a text watermark to a PDF document using Microsoft Flow, Azure Logic Apps or PowerApps
+How to add a text watermark to a PDF document using Power Automate (Microsoft Flow), Azure Logic Apps or PowerApps
 =================================================================================================

 This is **the second article** in our "How to use Watermarks" series.
-We hope these articles will help you to get the best out of watermarking PDFs using `Plumsail Documents <https://plumsail.com/documents/>`_ in Microsoft Flow.
+We hope these articles will help you to get the best out of watermarking PDFs using `Plumsail Documents <https://plumsail.com/documents/>`_ in Power Automate (Microsoft Flow).

 Before we dive in, here is where we are in our "How to use Watermarks" series: